binarykitchen/videomail-client/README.md

 This is just the beginning.
 I will add a lot more over time.

-Bear with me, there are lots of problems to crack, especially with the audio part and some unit tests are missing.
-Nothing is perfect for the first iteration.
-Working on it ...
+Bear with me, there are lots of problems to crack, especially with the performance, audio part and some unit tests are missing.
+I do not want to waste too much time on perfection unless it's proven to work then I rewrite piece by piece.

 ## Coming soon / Planned